strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 CSV files should have the file extension .csv

 Multiple CSV files should be uploaded - one CSV file for each format described :ref:`below <files-to-upload>`.

 CSV files can compressed by zipping or tar/zipping before uploading, or they can be uploaded raw.

 Excel (XLSX)
 ^^^^^^^^^^^^
 Excel files should be in XLSX format.
-The following versions of Excel support this format:
+The following versions of Excel support t his format:

 - Excel 2007 (v12.0)
 - Excel 2010 (v14.0)
 - Excel 2013 (v15.0)
 - Excel 2016 (v16.0)

 One XLSX file should be uploaded containing multiple worksheets - one worksheet for each format described :ref:`below <files-to-upload>`.

 When saving your file, please choose the filetype 'Excel Workbook (.xlsx)'.

 The filename of the Excel file doesn't matter as long as it has the file extension .xlsx

 .. _files-to-upload: